Analysis | What to expect when Congress meets to confirm Joe Biden’s win

 Members of the party that lost the presidential election have raised objections after nearly every election since 2000.
 All have failed, and only one succeeded in splitting the chambers to force them to debate one challenge.

-When certifying the contentious 2000 election, House Democrats tried to challenge Al Gore’s loss using Florida’s electoral votes, but they couldn’t find a Senate partner to get things started.
+When certifying the contentious 2000 election, House Democrats tried to challenge Vice President Al Gore’s loss using Florida’s electoral votes, but they couldn’t find a Senate partner to get things started.

-In 2005, House Democrats challenged Bush’s reelection the same way over the result in Ohio.
+In 2005, House Democrats challenged President George W. Bush’s reelection the same way over the result in Ohio.
 Then-Sen. Barbara Boxer (D-Calif.) joined them, but the effort was quashed pretty quickly, including by her fellow Democrats in the Senate.
 House Democrats tried again in 2016 to challenge Trump’s win, but no senator was willing to stand with them.

 For that challenge, it was then-Vice President Joe Biden who was presiding over everything.
 “It is over,” he told Democrats.